KVexcavator/check-treasure/README.md

 # 4) Add the pathes.
 # 5) Splitting controllers from routes
 # 6) Moving the controller out of the routes file
+# Download Bootstrap and add it to the application